Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 • Tone, atmosphere, and visual-reference direction

-For contract or part-time support, the best starting point is a defined scope: project stage, materials available, timeline, and the decision or deliverable the work needs to support.
+For contract or part-time support, the best starting point is a defined scope: project stage, materials available, timeline, and the next useful outcome for the team or project.

 About